 - Create a sculpture that makes music in the wind.

 - What problem can you solve using just the materials on this table?

 - Design a shoe inspired by nature.
 How might you use this in various habitats?

 Framing your challenge with naturally-aligned processes creates a meaningful experience.
 Here’s some sample alignments that may help you get started:

-To make this even more helpful, we created two handouts.
-The first is a one-pager that you can use when planning your STEAM Design Challenge.
+To make this even more helpful, we created one-pager that you can use when planning your STEAM Design Challenge.

 This worksheet, along with a student planner, is available to our Accelerator Members.
 If you’re not already member, consider joining the hundreds of educators in our community who are getting free resources like these.